 I’ll admit it – I’m a snob about airport parking.
 When Joe and I are going out of town somewhere, my #1 favorite place to park is in the airport terminal parking garage.
 I know, I know…snobbish.
 But hey, if I’m going out of town, I want to get to where I’m going ASAP and if I’m coming home, I want to get back to my car ASAP.

 We live in a decent-sized city and our airport, Orlando International Airport (MCO) is the 14th largest in the country, so we’re lucky in that there are lots of off-site parking options to choose from.
-We decided to go with Fast Park & Relax, because we had gotten a credit for a free day after we parked at MIA for a week when we went to Cuba last year.
+We decided to go with Fast Park & Relax, because we had gotten a credit for a free day after we parked at MIA for a week when we went to Cuba a few years ago.

 - Albuquerque (ABQ)

 - Atlanta (ATL)

 - Austin (AUS)